v1bh475u/MVC/README.md

 - The entire system is based on MVC architecture.
 - Database is formed using migrations and hence can be easily updated to a new version.
 - The system is secure and uses JWT for authentication.
+- Run `make` to see the list of commands available.